 Swap in Forex

-This is where it is most used, especially in operations involving currencies with large differences in interest rates.
+This is where it is most commonly used, especially in trades involving currencies with wide differences in their interest rates.

 Swap in CFDs

-CFDs also have swaps, but they are calculated differently depending on the underlying asset (shares, commodities, etc.).
+CFDs also have swap, but it is calculated differently depending on the underlying asset (stocks, commodities, etc.).

 Keep in mind that swap can be your ally or your enemy.
-The key is to understand it and use it to your advantage.
-Have you had experience with operations involving swap?
-Tell us in the comments!
+The key lies in understanding it and using it to your advantage.
+Have you had experience with trades involving swap?
+Let us know in the comments!